bwiklund/iv/README.md

 assert.equal main, 'bar'
 ```

-TODO:
+TODO
+===
 - use reflection to infer dependencies from function argument names, like angularjs
-- expand this documentation
+- expand this documentation with more real world examples